Home › Blog › Customer Onboarding: Steps, Examples, and Best Practices

 1. Set Specific Goals

-With a clear goal, there is a high chance of your onboarding process going off track.
+Without a clear goal, there is a high chance of your onboarding process going off track.
 When you focus on something, you know the steps that will take you there.
 You can plan things accordingly, which further increases the likelihood of success.

 While setting goals, ensure that they are SMART: